Major global firms warn of slow China sales as post-pandemic surge fades

 "We mentioned during our lastearnings callthat we expected sales in China to be below the typical 5% to 10% of our enterprise sales.
 We now expect further weakness as the 10-ton-and-above excavator industry has declined even more than we anticipated," Caterpillar CEO Jim Umpleby told anearnings callon Tuesday.

-Still, Rio Tinto RIO.L, RIO.AX, the world's biggest iron ore producer, is cautiously optimistic on China's economy as the government has pledged more policies to boost growth.
+Rio Tinto RIO.L, RIO.AX, the world's biggest iron ore producer, is nevertheless cautiously optimistic on China as the government has pledged more policies to boost growth.

 "Our experience with China is that if things are going less well, then the Chinese have a quite impressive ability to also manage the economy," Rio Tinto CEO Jacob Stausholm said after reporting earnings last week.